Home / Inspiration + Planning / Georgia Marriage License

 You must present proof of age with one of the following pieces of identification:

-Be prepared with a mask as many courthouses in Georgia are still requiring masks to enter due to the ongoing Covid-19 pandemic.
+Be prepared with a mask as many courthouses in Georgia may still require masks to enter.

 If either party has been divorced, please be prepared to present a copy of the final signed divorce decree.